danielchg/filesorganizer/README.md

 # File Organizer

-This project is a CLI that organize the files within a folder copying then to a diferent folder where will be create subdirectories using the `year/month` notation, this info is get from the metadata of each file in the source folder.
+This project is a CLI that organize the files saved within a folder without any directory hierarcy,then copying them to a diferent folder where will be created subdirectories using the `year/month` notation, this info is get from the metadata of each file in the source folder.

 ## Usage

-This is a CLI that expect just two arguments:
+This is a CLI expect the following arguments:

 * **src** This is the path where there are the files to be orgnized
 * **dest** This is the path where the files will be orgnized using a subdirectories strucutre of `year/month`
+* **w** Number of workers to parallelize file processing

 Example: